-These sites (a simple Google search will turn up dozens more) list not just the well-heeled agencies and higher-priced opportunities, but also small organizations that are doing really interesting, innovative work but might not have the funds to advertise.
+The site lists not just the well-heeled agencies, but also small organizations that are doing really interesting, innovative work but might not have the funds to advertise.

 Doug Cutchins, author of Volunteer Vacations: Short-Term Adventures That Will Benefit You and Others, notes in an interview with Forbes Magazine the changing demographics for those taking volunteer vacations:

 “The stereotype [for volunteer vacations] used to be people right out of college or people who were retired.
 But we’re seeing a lot of mid-career people.
 This is a way for people to go on vacation and also feel really good about it.”